In our last hangout we gave you an expert breakdown and tips on the UCAT So now what?

 How do I get 650+ on the UCAT?

 Now onto the meaty part: how to boost your score and zone in on weaknesses.
 Your first step is to make a study plan:

 - Identify how many months before the test (generally, the more the better)

 - Write down and organise your study plan (remember, consistency is always better than bursts)

 - Stay disciplined: have a set working area, don’t get distracted and use active techniques like our fab UCAT Ninja.

-Sifting through avalanches of texts is part of the charm of medical school…sometimes.
+Sifting through avalanches of texts is part of the charm of medical and dental school…sometimes.
 It’s a necessary evil and a good skill to learn.
 For verbal reasoning, you have to read a passage of text and respond in two possible ways: